thomastam456/trip_info/README.md

-This is a simple trip information website providing information about four famous trip locations.
+This is a static website providing information about four famous trip locations.

 Created By
 - HTML